vasevooo/nn_project_2/README.md

 ## **Distribution of Models and Tasks Among Team Members:**

 - Anna Filina: Classification of arbitrary images using the Inception model.
-- Vasily Sevostyanov: Classification of cat and dog images using a pre-trained ResNet model.
+- Vasily Sevostyanov: Classification of cat and dog images using a pre-trained ResNet model and a retrained classification layer (_1000 categories were reduced to two_)
 - Veronika Krasikova: Classification of skin diseases using the ResNet model and further fine-tuning.

 Thanks to this working scheme, we successfully completed the task within the assigned deadlines and achieved high accuracy in predictions for each model.
 Despite the challenges that arise (as they are inevitable in work and creativity), this project has been a pleasant team working experience.